GeekTCLin/leveldb/doc/index.md

 The `WriteBatch` holds a sequence of edits to be made to the database, and these edits within the batch are applied in order.
-Note that we called Delete before Put so that if key1 is identical to key2, we do not end up erroneously dropping the value entirely.
+Note that we called Delete before Put so that if key1 is identical(相同) to key2, we do not end up erroneously(错误地) dropping the value entirely.

 Apart from its atomicity benefits, `WriteBatch` may also be used to speed up